A digital display stand holds nine screens showing various adventure and nature scenes, set against a home interior with shelves and plants.

 Method: Finding the Nine

-We audited 117 campaigns across five continents, ranking story, UX elegance, conversion lift, and creative courage.
+We audited 117 campaigns across five continents, ranking narrative, UX elegance, conversion lift, and creative courage.
 Interviews spanned patchy Wi-Fi, melted croissants, and one snowed-in data center in Milwaukee.

 9 Case Studies With Pulse & Proof